 The introduction of Microsoft Teams came with the Practical Guidance for Cloud Voice framework – formerly the Skype Operations Framework.

-Before you get started on your rollout, Microsoft have published a Getting Started Guide for IT Admins.
+Before you get started on your rollout, Microsoft has published a Getting Started Guide for IT Admins.

-- Understand Microsoft Teams
+- Understand Teams

-- Deploy Microsoft Teams
+- Deploy Teams

-- Launch Microsoft Teams
+- Launch Teams